 Dear Parishioners,

-Prayer is something that can be a very personal, intimate and private experience and yet it can also be a public act of worship.
+Prayer is something that can be a very personal, intimate and private experience and yet it can also be part of a public act of worship.
 We can quietly make a visit to the Blessed Sacrament, pray the rosary while taking a walk or read the Bible before going to bed.
 Yet, when we attend Mass, pray the rosary together as a group in church or participate in Benediction of the Blessed Sacrament, our prayer is very much a public form of worship.

 The reason I bring this distinction up is to make a simple point.
-A public act of worship should not become confused with individual private devotion.
+A public act of worship should not become confused with any individual private devotion.
 They should be two distinct entities.
 What I write here is not meant as a criticism but rather more of an instruction concerning the nature of certain forms of public worship—especially the Mass.

 Fr.
 Ed Namiotka